alanxoc3/pres/devcon2021/devcon2021.md

 - 1908: first teleprinter
 - 1948: first modern computer
 - 1964: first computer terminals
-- 1976: first computer terminals with movable cursor
 - 1979: first guis appear
+- 2021: terminal emulators

 # 🔔 history of command line software
 - 1961: time sharing is implemented
 - 1964: work on multics begins
 - 1969: work on unix begins
-- 1975: unix is distributed outside bell labs
 - 1991: work on linux begins
+- 2021: command line is everywhere

 # 🐧 the unix philosophy
 > this is the unix philosophy: write programs that do one thing and do it well.